rust-lang/book/src/ch04-02-references-and-borrowing.md

 - Variables, like `a`.
 - Dereferences of paths, like `*a`.
 - Array accesses of paths, like `a[0]`.
-- Fields of paths, like `a.0` for tuples or `a.field` for structs (discussed next section).
+- Fields of paths, like `a.0` for tuples or `a.field` for structs (discussed next chapter).
 - Any combination of the above, like `*((*a)[0].1)`.

 Note that permissions are *not* defined on data.
 For example, in the program above, the string "Hello" does not have permissions, but the paths to it (`x` and `*y`) do have permissions.
-In the discipline of ownership, it's not just *what* you're data accessing, but *how* you're accessing it.
+In the discipline of ownership, what matters is not just *what* you're data accessing, but *how* you're accessing it.

-Returning to the Pointer Safety Principle, the goal of these permissions is to ensure that data cannot be mutated if it is aliased.
+Returning to the *Pointer Safety Principle*, the goal of these permissions is to ensure that data cannot be mutated if it is aliased.
 Creating a reference to data ("borrowing" it) causes that data to be temporarily read-only until the reference is no longer used.

 ### The Borrow Checker Finds Permission Violations